njean42/kumiko/doc/Usage.md

 You can pass `kumiko` a `--debug` parameter that tells you are craving debugging information.

-This will create an HTML file (add `-b firefox` to open it automatically) displaying the various processing steps *Kumiko* has taken, and the panels discovered, added, deleted or rearranged at each stage.
+This will create an HTML file (add `-b` to open it automatically in firefox) displaying the various processing steps *Kumiko* has taken, and the panels discovered, added, deleted or rearranged at each stage.

 ## License information